Missouri down to 1 abortion clinic amid legal battle

 JEFFERSON CITY, Mo.
-(AP) — Missouri is down to one clinic providing abortions Wednesday, after the only other clinic in the state that performs the procedure failed to adhere to new state requirements.
+(AP) — Missouri is down to one clinic providing abortions Wednesday, after the only other clinic in the state that performs the procedure failed to adhere to new state requirements and its license expired.

+The Columbia clinic's abortion license expired Tuesday, Planned Parenthood Great Plains spokeswoman Emily Miller said.

 "We are unable to provide abortion services now, so we've been working with patients who were on the schedule for today for abortion appointments to let them know what their alternatives are," Miller said.

+Miller said they're hoping the state will issue another abortion license soon.

-Planned Parenthood attorneys had asked U.S. Western District Court Judge Brian Wimes to temporarily exempt the Columbia clinic from the requirement before Wednesday.
+Planned Parenthood attorneys also had asked U.S. Western District Court Judge Brian Wimes to temporarily exempt the Columbia clinic from the hospital privileges requirement before Wednesday.
 Wimes hasn't yet ruled on that request.

-If Wimes does decide to grant a temporary restraining order on the law, abortions could resume in at the clinic.
+If Wimes does decide to grant a temporary restraining order on the law, abortions could resume at the clinic if it also receives another license.

 Planned Parenthood affiliates with Missouri health centers filed the underlying lawsuit to block state requirements on admitting privileges and mandates that clinics meet hospital-like standards for outpatient surgery.
 The U.S. Supreme Court in 2016 struck down similar rules in Texas.